kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * app: holds example of a test application, application does not have to be placed in this folder
 	* application: should hold input jsons, model files, and preprocess/postprocess files
-		* flow.py: filled out by the user to create testing flows for their application, REQUIRED
+		* flow.py: filled out by the user to create testing flows for their application, this file is REQUIRED
     * input_jsons: input jsons MUST be placed in this folder in the application
   * template_app: template with the requirements to run the simulator
     * you can use this as a base guideline to start your application